 I started my now award-winning travel blog Anna Everywhere first as a hobby, just to share my travel tips with a broader audience.
-Sometime later and a ton of work involved and along with Instagram and Youtube took off and became my full-time job.
+Sometime later and a ton of work was involved and Instagram and Youtube took off and became my full-time job.
 (No, I will never tell you that you can become a blogger or influencer in 5 minutes – if you want to make a real career out of it you need to put a lot of effort into it and keep on learning.)

 While my travel blog has brought even more amazing opportunities to travel and I’m glad I had a platform to connect with more people, before my travel blog I’ve never wanted to travel nonstop for a reason.